-Since the arrival of Bennett, I’ve been a bit stir crazy being in the house so much, and I’ve been dying to get back out in the sunshine.
-So we’ve been making sure to enjoy little weekend trips to the pool, strolls around the neighborhood, and evenings on the back porch with Bennett.
-That being said, I can’t stress enough how important it is to practice safe sun tips especially in the summer.
+Since the quarantine began in March, I’ve been a bit stir crazy being in the house so much, and I’ve been dying to get in the sunshine.
+So we’ve been making sure to enjoy our little inflatable pool, strolls around the neighborhood, and evenings on the back porch with Bennett.
+That being said, I can’t stress enough how important it is to practice safe sun especially in the summer.
+Because, I’m also the one slathered with SPF, giant sun hat on, sitting in the shade.
+The truth is, my tan is almost never an actual tan from the sun.

-Sure we all LOVE the look of glowing, tan skin, but taking a few extra steps to care for your skin also ensures the prevention of premature wrinkles and sunspots.
-In today’s blog post, I am sharing the importance of a consistent SPF routine and how I get a SAFE TAN ALL YEAR LONG!
+Sure we all LOVE the look of glowing, tan skin, but you can get one while still ensuring the prevention of premature wrinkles and sunspots.
+In today’s blog post, I am sharing every single SPF and tanning method/product that I’ve tried over the years, and how I get a SAFE TAN ALL YEAR LONG!

-Keep Reading How To Stay Tan All Year Long
+Keep Reading How I Stay Tan All Year Long

 1. SPF SPF SPF